wp-plugins/headlineenvy/readme.txt

 * __Test headlines anywhere.__ Headline variations are applied to any place that your titles are output regardless of whether they appear on a post page, in the navigation, etc.
 * __Experiment results.__ Revisit posts in the dashboard to check the status of headline statistical significance while your headline experiments are executed.
 * __Automatic headline selection.__ Optionally choose to let HeadlineEnvy and Optimizely detect statistically significant winners and automatically update the post with the winning title.

+To contribute, report issues, or make feature requests use [Github](https://github.com/methnen/m-chart).

 Visit
 [http://www.funnelenvy.com/headlineenvy-wordpress-optimizely](http://www.funnelenvy.com/headlineenvy-wordpress-optimizely) for official support of this plugin.